 Mike serves on the board and faculty of Port Townsend School of the Arts.

 Bainbridge Arts and Crafts, Bainbridge Island, WA.
 If you live in or are visiting Seattle, it's just a (beautiful) 30 min ferry ride to the gallery.
 Visit www.bacart.org

-You can also find my work at The Port Townsend Gallery and The Northwind Arts Center in Port Townsend, WA.
+You can also find my work at The Port Townsend Gallery in Water Street.

 C/V and Schedule - Selected Exhibitions/Performances/Publications:

 2017 - Thanks For Sharing, The Art of Instant Global Inspiration.
 19 Artists from 10 countries curated by myself.
 Port Townsend, WA Info here...

 2017 - Three Person Show at Bainbridge Arts and Crafts.
 Bainbridge Island, WA.
 July.